-Sport England have been running the Active People Survey since 2005.
-The survey provides continuous measurement of the number of people taking part in sport across the nation and in local communities.
+Sport England have been running the Active Lives survey since 2015, when it replaced the Active People Survey, which had been running since 2005.
+The Active Lives survey provides continuous measurement of the number of people taking part in sport across the nation and in local communities.

 Sport England gathers comprehensive data on sporting facilities across the country, enabling communities to understand the existing provision of facilities in their local area, and plan for future development.

 Sport England’s market segmentation tool was designed to help understand attitudes to sport, and the sporting characteristics of the population.
 The tool provides data on the demographic characteristics of local residents in order to gain an understanding of the participation landscape and equip partners to develop successful sporting interventions.

 Tools Directory – Directory of Sport England’s online tools.

 Guide to Research – Working with research agency 2CV, Sport England have produced a guide to help make sure you create high quality research that allows you to understand the customers you’re trying to reach.